CA Bar Exam July 2018 1-Hour Essays: Powerful Strategies.

 - knowing when and how to write effective rebuttals.

-The formulas will help you stay on course to ensure you a targeting the proper areas.
+The formulas will help you stay on course to ensure you are targeting the proper areas.
 Also, practical application exercises are included.

 Moreover, the hypothetical essay examples are from multi-state subjects (property of the State Bar of California).
 This means that the course is also helpful to current law students throughout the United States.

 Here are some of the other concepts you will learn.
-You will know to perform:
+You will know to perform advanced strategies in these areas:

 - Outlining strategies.